collindching/collinching.github.io/_posts/2020-08-23-programming-lessons.md

 ### 1. Map out your software design

 When I started my project, I dove into coding with limited upfront planning, thinking that the exact details of my software design would become clearer as I coded.

 As my code became more complex, I started losing track of how all my functions fit together.

-And when requirements changed -- meaning I had to make modifications to my program's design, I wasn't completely sure how all my code fit together.
-Without a blueprint or diagram to refer to, I had to re-invest time sifting through code to recall how data was being passed between functions, in what format, etc.  and to refresh on the logic I used to manipulate the data.
+When requirements changed, I had to reinvest time into understanding my code to make desired modifications.

 Avoiding this pitfall takes relatively little effort.
 Have a simple, but clear picture of what your software does at a high-level, whether you draw out a diagram or take notes on your software's design and functions.
 Keeping a sketch with pen-and-paper and boxes and arrows would suffice.
 I personally wrote bullets on a working document that I could constantly modify.